The term "dog breath" generally has a negative stigma associated with it. And more often than not, it is for good reason.

 Bad breath is most commonly caused by oral health issues.
 This can be due to dental (damaged teeth or plaque and tartar buildup), gum (gingivitis – inflammation of the gums), or periodontal disease (advanced disease affecting the teeth, gums, tooth roots, and bone).
-Over time, as bacteria continues to increase in your dog's mouth, inflammation and disease spread, leading to bad breath.
+Over time, as bacteria continues to increase in your dog's mouth, inflammation, and disease spread, leading to bad breath.

-A veterinarian can tell from a routine health exam how advanced dental disease is, and what the next steps are for treating the problem, based on the severity of dental disease.
+A veterinarian can tell from a routine health exam how advanced dental disease is, and what the next steps are for treating the problem, based on the severity of the dental disease.

 As I lay there falling asleep, I noticed this smell.
 She had moved closer to me and was breathing in my face.
 Her breath smelt so bad.

 Being a veterinarian, I looked into her mouth, and she had significant tartar buildup and gingivitis.

 Sadly, her sleeping in the bed ended because the smell was making me nauseous.